Security is Everyone’s Responsibility: Delivering Secure, Usable Login for Government

 In fiscal year 2021, we are expanding upon our work and continuing to build the best security user experience for the public.
 By taking a human-centered approach to our metrics, product iterations, and service design, we will continue to build an even better login.gov for everyone.

-You can learn more about login.gov by visiting our website: https://www.login.gov.
+You can learn more by visiting our login.gov website.

 Is your agency looking for a login solution for your online products and services?
-Contact us at firstname.lastname@example.org.
+Visit partners.login.gov.

 About the Author